Charles II of England: Science

-In 1662, Charles was pleased to grant a royal charter to a group of scientists and others who had established a formal society in 1660 to give a more academic and learned approach to science and to conduct experiments in physics and mathematics.
-Sir Robert Moray, a member of Charles's court, played an important part in achieving this outcome, and he was to be the first president of this new Royal Society.
-Over the years, Moray was an important go-between for Charles and the Society, and his standing with the king was so high that he was given access to the royal laboratory to perform his own experiments there.
+In 1662, Charles granted a royal charter to the formal society of scientists and others established in 1660 to give a more academic and learned approach to science, and to conduct experiments in physics and mathematics.
+Sir Robert Moray, a member of Charles's court, played an important part in this, and became the first president of this new Royal Society.
+Moray was an important go-between for Charles and the Society, over the years, and his standing with the king was so high that he was given access to the royal laboratory to perform his own experiments.

-Charles never attended a Society meeting, but he remained aware of the activities there from his discussions with Society members, especially Moray.
+Charles never attended a Society meeting, but remained aware of activities there from his discussions with Society members, especially Moray.
 In addition, Robert Boyle gave him a private viewing of the Boyle/Hooke air-pump, which was used at many of the Wednesday meetings.
-However, Charles preferred experiments that had an immediate practical outcome and he laughed at the efforts of the Society members "to weigh air".
-He seemed unable to grasp the significance of the basic laws of physics being established at that time, including Boyle's law and Hooke's law and the concept of atmospheric pressure and the barometer and the importance of air for the support of life.
+Charles however preferred experiments with an immediate practical outcome, and laughed at Society members' efforts to "weigh air".
+He seemed unable to grasp the significance of basic laws of physics being established at that time, including Boyle's law and Hooke's law, the concept of atmospheric pressure and the barometer, and the importance of air to support life.

-Although Charles lost interest in the activities of the society, he continued to support scientific and commercial endeavours.
-He founded the Mathematical School at Christ's Hospital in 1673 and, two years later, following concerns over French advances in astronomy, he founded the Royal Observatory at Greenwich.
-He maintained an interest in chemistry and regularly visited his private laboratory.
-There, dissections observed by the king were occasionally carried out.
-Pepys noted in his diary that on the morning of Friday, 15 January 1669, while he was walking to Whitehall, he met the king, who invited him to view his chemistry laboratory.
+Although Charles lost interest in the activities of the society, he continued to support scientific and commercial endeavours, founding the Mathematical School at Christ's Hospital in 1673.
+Following concerns over French advances in astronomy, he founded the Royal Observatory at Greenwich, two years later.
+Maintaining his interest in chemistry, he regularly visited his private laboratory, and observed occasional dissections there.
+Pepys noted in his diary that on the morning of Friday, 15 January 1669, while Pepys walked to Whitehall, the king invited him to his chemistry laboratory.
 Pepys confessed to finding what he saw there beyond him.

 Charles developed painful gout in later life which limited the daily walks that he took regularly when younger.
-His keenness was now channelled to his laboratory where he would devote himself to his experiments for hours at a time, sometimes helped by Moray.
+He now channelled his keenness to his laboratory, devoting himself to experiments for hours, sometimes helped by Moray.
 Charles was particularly interested in alchemy, which he had first encountered many years earlier during his exile with the Duke of Buckingham.
-Charles resumed his experiments with mercury and would spend whole mornings attempting to distill it.
-Heating mercury in an open crucible releases mercury vapour, which is toxic and may have contributed to his later ill health.
+Charles resumed experiments with mercury, spending whole mornings attempting to distill it.
+Heating mercury in an open crucible releases toxic mercury vapour, which may have contributed to his later ill health.